 RHEL stands for Red Hat Enterprise Linux and it is the world’s leading enterprise Linux platform from which businesses can scale existing applications as well as roll out developing technologies for any type of environment especially the cloud.

-Its latest version is RHEL 8.2 and it ships with a ton of changes including cockpit web console performance and feature updates, System Purpose and a unified ISO support by Anaconda, LUKS2 disk encryption format support, 5-level paging, and tables support, RPM updates, BIND updates, etc.
+Its latest version is RHEL 8.4 and it ships with a ton of changes including cockpit web console performance and feature updates, System Purpose, and a unified ISO support by Anaconda, LUKS2 disk encryption format support, 5-level paging, and tables support, RPM updates, BIND updates, etc.

-RHEL is not free but you can try it for free, but it, or talk to a Red Hatter using the links provided in the official website.
+RHEL is not free but you can try it for free, but, or talk to a Red Hatter using the links provided on the official website.

-For RHEL 8 installation instructions, read our guide Installation of RHEL 8 with Screenshots.
+For RHEL 8 installation instructions, read our guides:

 CentOS is a community-driven project focused on delivering a free and robust open-source Operating Systems in 2 versions, CentOS Linux – a consistent and manageable platform that suits a variety of deployments, and the new CentOS Stream – a rolling-release distro that derives virtually all of its features from RHEL and Fedora Linux.